 The visual highlights make a big impression.
 Rebecca Femm’s semi-religious rant to frighten Margaret is delivered in a series of strange matched cuts, which show the woman through distorting glass and warped mirrors.
 The jarring effect gets on Margaret’s nerves when she looks at herself in the same mirrors.
 Top-billed Boris Karloff is again at a loss, without an opportunity to use his vocal talents.
 Karloff underplays Morgan’s drunkeness, leaving his menace to be suggested by Whale’s alarming flash-cuts to disturbing details — the deep scar across his nose, the drooping eyelid, the permanent scowl.
 Whale pops three cuts together, less than a second each, and the effect is like a slap to our faces.
 A fight between Morgan and Penderel is a sloppy mess, and a chill sets in when the imprisoned Saul turns out to be a different kind of menace than we feared.

 (The ever-informed Gary Teetzel reports that in Priestley’s book, Saul is an enormous brute that only Morgan can handle.
-As is his habit, Whale drops that idea for something unexpected.)
+As was his habit, Whale drops that idea for something unexpected.)

 The Old Dark House is an odd duck in the classic Universal horrors of the early ’30s.
 There’s no supernatural element at work, and most of the creepiness erupts out of social awkwardness, or maybe the cumulative spell of less artful haunted house movies.
 Style, directorial skill and stellar performances make it a don’t-miss hybrid horror classic.